-Bill Vine (1980) is an experimental composer, performer, improviser, sound artist and ‘luthier electronique’.
+Bill Vine is an experimental composer, performer, improviser, audio/visual artist and ‘luthier electronique’.
 His work explores audience engagement, performance practice and the re-use of purpose built electronic musical instruments in experimental music.

 Since 2015 Bill has been working with Adrian Lever on the Confluence Project as an audio and video artist, combining live manipulated sound and visual elements in different performance spaces.

-In 2016 he was awarded an Arts Council International Development Grant to undertake research into experimental music/sound art in Slovenia.
-This research consisted of two visits to Slovenia (Maribor in November 2016 and Ljubljana in March 2017), the results of which are being collated and written up ready for publication.
+In 2016 Bill was awarded an Arts Council International Development Grant to undertake research into experimental music/sound art in Slovenia.

 Also in 2016 Bill created and curated an online exhibition for Sound and Music and The Google Cultural Institute in association with the British Music Collection at Heritage Quay entitled “Composer-Built Instruments and the British Music Collection – An Holistic Approach to Music Making”

-In 2017 Bill was commissioned to create a permanent multi-channel soundscape for the redeveloped Wells Maltings arts, education and museum centre, which will reopen in spring 2018.
+In 2017 he was commissioned to create a permanent multi-channel soundscape for the redeveloped Wells Maltings arts, education and museum centre, which reopened in summer 2018.